UtahRETC/JavaProgrammingFoundations1/classes/week_01/assignment.md

 9. What is an algorithm?
 (1 point)

-## Project: Download and install BlueJ
+## Project: Run your first Java program (4 points)

-Go to https://www.bluej.org and download the installer for your operating system.
+First, go to https://www.bluej.org and download the installer for your operating system.
 Once downloaded, install and ensure you are able to run BlueJ.

-## Project: Run your first Java program

-Open BlueJ and follow the instructions below:
+Then, open BlueJ and follow the instructions below:

 1. Select the "Project" menu item.
 2. Click on "New Project"